Organizational Structure

 Having a high technology automation platform also helps you with your sales pitch to the owners.
 They will see how your company values tenant well-being, responsiveness, and better reporting.

-How to Start a Property Management Company Step 6: Agreements & Contracts
+Step 6: Agreements & Contracts

 Having a detailed, and well-thought agreement beforehand sets the expectations and the tone of relationship you are going to have with the property owners.
 A well-planned agreement contract spells out every single detail of your responsibilities, and also clearly excludes the ones you won’t be taking care of.